 **There are four editorial board meetings per year, each lasting around 90 minutes.
-Members living outside the Lower Mainland would be asked to join by toll-free teleconference.
+During the COVID-19 pandemic, meetings are taking place virtually.
+After the COVID-19 pandemic, meetings will resume either in-person or virtually.
+Members living outside the Lower Mainland would be asked to join virtually (through an online videoconferencing platform).

-- Experience related to working in mental health or substance use fields (e.g., clinician, researcher, program staff or volunteer)
+- Experience related to working in mental health or substance use fields (e.g., clinician or researcher)

 - Membership and connection to various mental health or substance use networks, such as professional associations, boards, inter-agency committees, communities of practice etc